redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

   apiUrl = "https://api.coolredwoodapp.com"
 ```

-This means your Redwood project's web side (i.e. the frontend) points to the above domain, and tries to access the GrpahQL endpoint at `https://api.coolredwoodapp.com/graphql`.
+This means your Redwood project's web side (i.e. the frontend) points to the above domain, and tries to access the GraphQL endpoint at `https://api.coolredwoodapp.com/graphql`.

 **b) Change only the graphql endpoint**